| Title | Detention |

 Save Shrines

-Red-glowing Save Shrines act as safe havens, giving players a brief breather in the oppressive darkness.
-They also serve as respawn points upon death, making them a central part of exploration and survival.
+Red-glowing Save Shrines act as safe havens and respawn points, giving players a brief breather in oppressive darkness.

 Chapter select lets players revisit every chilling moment.